About the Tobacco Control Policy Tool

 Funding support

-The research and development of the TCP tool was supported by National Cancer Institute of the National Institutes of Health under award numbers U01CA199284 and U01CA152956.
+The research and development of the TCP tool was supported by National Cancer Institute of the National Institutes of Health under award numbers U01CA199284, U01CA152956, and U01CA253858.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 Development team